-- 71. to being criticized unfairly - 72. as I might, I couldn't solve that problem - 73. rather you didn't breathe a word about his private life to anyone. - 74. was the result of the competition in doubt - 75. the world record at his second attempt. - 76. has it that we will have a new boss - 77. off with a warning because it was her first offence - 78. to be seen whether he'll keep his promise or not - 79. the complete story would satisfy Peter - 80. was her popularity that everyone voted for her
+71. I dislike it when people criticize me unfairly.
+I object 72.
+No matter how hard I tried, I couldn't solve that problem.
+Try 73.
+I wish you hadn't breathed a word about his private life to anyone.
+I'd 74.
+The result of the competition was never in doubt.
+At no time 75.
+His second attempt on the world record was successful.
+He broke 76.
+It is rumored that we will have a new boss.
+Rumor 77.
+The police only warned Sara because it was her first offence.
+Sara was let 78.
+I'll have to wait before I know whether he'll keep his promise or not.
+It remains 79.
+Peter insisted on being told the complete sorry.
+Nothing but 80.
+She was so famous that everyone voted for her.
+Such